 Special grapefruit utensils are best.
 See the curved blade and serrated edges?
 A slight curve on the knife means you cut along the curve of the fruit all the way down.
 The serrations make the cutting easier.
 Put your knife between the white peel and the fruit itself and cut around the edge.
 Avoid cutting into the white.
 That and the membranes between the sections are the sour bits.

 Best way to eat it is with a grapefruit spoon.
 The serrated tip grasps the fruit section and helps pull it away from the membrane.
-When you’re finished, you can use the spoon tip to scrape the remaining fruit away from the peel.
+When you’ve finished, use the spoon tip to scrape the remaining fruit away from the peel.
 No sourness, just lovely soft grapefruit segments and juice.

 For cleaning metal woks, the best tool is a bamboo wok brush.
 You can get them in Oriental food supply stores (or click text or photo at left for my Amazon links).

 Put the clean, wet wok on high heat on a stove burner to dry.
 It only takes a few seconds.
 Don’t touch it; it’ll be very hot.
 This dries it more completely than a cloth can and faster than air-drying, thereby avoiding the metal doing anything strange.